sassansh/Places/README.md

 ### Authentication System 🔐

-The unique feature that sets our application apart from its big brothers like Yelp and Google Maps is its private groups.
-In order to keep these groups and its content private, we had to take authentication to the next level.
-Authentication in our application would be used to identify the user, give them access to specific groups, remember who they are on the client side, and give them access to our backend API.
+The unique features that set our application apart from its big brothers like Yelp and Google Maps are its private groups and group-specific rankings: rather than using vague and unreliable scores from strangers, Places' place rankings are determined by people you know with tastes you trust.
+In order to keep groups private, we had to ensure user authentication was secure.
+Authentication in our application would be used to identify the user, give them access to specific groups, remember who they are on the client side, and give them access to our back-end API.

-Initially, we had a very weak form of authentication (if you could call it that) where we were storing the users password in plain text in our database, using local storage to simply store a user id to remember them across sessions and our API was completely open and you could pretend to be whoever you wanted and access all of our data by making requests without any authorization.
+Initially, we had a very weak form of authentication (if you could call it that) where we stored the user's password in plain text in our database, using local storage to simply store a user ID to remember them across sessions.
+Our API was completely open; you could pretend to be whoever you wanted and access all of our data by making requests without any authorization.

-Now, to the front-end user everything seemed functioning and we could have left it at that, but we knew fundamentally something critical to our application was “broken”.
-After sifting through many articles on different ways of authentication, we first got rid of all the plain text passwords and implemented industry standards of salting/hashing passwords using [bcrpyt](https://www.npmjs.com/package/bcrypt).
+To the front-end user, everything seemed functional.
+We could have left it at that, but we knew, fundamentally something critical to our application was “broken”.
+After a lot of research on authentication, we first got rid of all the plain text passwords and implemented industry standards of salting/hashing passwords using [bcrpyt](https://www.npmjs.com/package/bcrypt).
 To prevent the users from easily modifying their local storage to pretend to be another user, we implemented [JSON Web Tokens](https://www.npmjs.com/package/jsonwebtoken).
-These tokens are signed by our backend after successful login and any tampering with them renders them useless.
-Then we also locked down all of our private API endpoints to require an Authorization Header in the form of a JWT Bearer Token preventing all non-authorized users from fetching any user, place or review data.
-The backend also uses the auth header token to identify the user making the request to prevent anyone from leaving reviews as another user or letting people into groups they are not a part of and more.
+These tokens are signed by our back end after successful login and any tampering with them renders them useless.
+Then, we also locked down all of our private API endpoints to require an authorization header in the form of a JWT bearer token preventing all non-authorized users from fetching any user, place or review data.
+The back end also uses the auth header token to identify the user making the request to prevent anyone from leaving reviews as another user or letting people into groups where they are not a member.

 <p align="center">
   <img src="/images/secure_auth.png" alt="secure-authentication" width="450"/>